 In the suite, the amazing bathroom was all marble with heated tiles.
 Our suite’s amenities included, of course, wireless internet and remote controlled blinds, but the best part was the sweet turn-down service.
 They supplied a hot water bottle for the bed and a thermos of hot chocolate as it is winter in Tasmania.

 One of the highlights of our stay was Saffire’s restaurant Palate.
 The multi-course degustation menus matched with the outstanding local wines are the specialty of head chef, Hugh Whitehouse, who is an Australian icon and a master of fresh, local, imaginative food prepared and served with style, love and care.
 We would go back for the food alone.

 Designed by Tasmanian architects Morris Nunn and Associates, Saffire consists of only 20 suites ranging in size from 80 m² (860 sq.
 Ft.) to 140 m² (1506 sq. ft.).
 The buildings are super-modern yet reflect the surrounding environment perfectly.
 Waves, manta rays, sand dunes are all forms that come to mind both inside and out.

-The interior design, by Chhada Siembieda Australia (CSA) www.chhada.com ,takes advantage of the surrounding materials and vistas.
+The interior design, by Chhada Siembieda Australia, takes advantage of the surrounding materials and vistas.
 Stone and timber are the key materials but they are used in a light, airy fashion.
-The color palette reflects the surroundings as well focusing on soft grays, greens and a snap of orange.
+The colour palette reflects the surroundings as well focusing on soft grays, greens and a snap of orange.

 It truly was an amazing stay, and it felt sinfully delicious to work on our laptops while surrounded by this kind of luxury and gazing at the amazing views this place affords. – Bill Tikos

-Rates start from $1550 per night, per suite for 2 people and includes dinner, all beverages.
+Rates start from $1550 per night, per suite for 2 people and includes dinner, all beverage.